WebAssembly Diversification for Malware Evasion: Introduction

-\begin{itemize} \item The first full-fledged malware evasion pipeline for WebAssembly, based on a state-of-the-art binary diversification. \item A systematic evaluation of our evasion pipeline, including effectiveness, performance, and correctness.
-We show that it can break the strong detection baseline provided by VirusTotal. \item Actionable evidence on which transformations are better for evading WebAssembly cryptomalware detectors, calling for future work from the academic and the industrial community alike. \end{itemize}
+\begin{itemize} \item A full-fledged cryptojacking malware evasion pipeline for WebAssembly, based on a state-of-the-art binary diversification.
+We provide the repository of the tool at \repourl. \item A systematic evaluation of our cryptojacking evasion pipeline, including effectiveness, performance, and correctness. \item Actionable evidence on which transformations are better for evading WebAssembly cryptojacking detectors, calling for future work from the academic and the industrial community alike.

+\item A reproducible comparison of VirusTotal with MINOS, a WebAssembly-specific detector, showing the relevance of VirusTotal as a valid and practical cryptojacking meta-detector.